PJ-Woz/cats-vs-markdown/index.md

 ## Introduction

-Markdown markup language is often used to create technical documentation.
+The Markdown markup language is often used to create technical documentation.
 It can be code documentation or instructions for use, for instance API documentation.

 Sometimes, this documentation needs to be translated into other languages.
 To make translation smoother, Computer Aided Translation (CAT) software is usually used.
 Such programs, among many other features, protect non-editable text elements from accidental changes and make translation faster with glossaries or databases of previously translated texts.